BrianWhelanDublin/milestone-project-3/README.md

 - This project aims to build a full-stack web application using the python micro-framework Flask, MongoDB database, HTML, Css3 and javascript.
 - I have decided to build a social media blogging platform aimed at new developers to share notes on code they have learned with other each other.
-- My application features a posting forum with full CRUD capabilities, a comment feature, a like feature, user signup and loggin, customizable user account, and an admin section.
+- My application features a posting forum with full CRUD capabilities, a comment feature, a like feature, user signup and log-in, a customizable user account, and an admin section.

 ## Live project